 Serving small and midsize independent advisors is typically not the top priority for the big custodians.
 Finding the right level of personalized support – and that elusive freedom you desire as an independent advisor – may require looking elsewhere.

-At EAS, we pride ourselves on offering advisors world-class capabilities combined with the one-on-one service of a boutique.
+At Equity Advisor Solutions, we pride ourselves on offering advisors world-class capabilities combined with the one-on-one service of a boutique.
 Like you, we are independently owned, with no lines of business that compete with yours, and no interests that conflict with helping you grow.
 In fact, we only make money if our customers do, which is why we offer consulting to startup advisory firms to help them get off the ground and ramp up their growth.
 As big-box custodians pull back on their support, we’re stepping up—applying our industry and entrepreneurial expertise to meet the unique needs of advisors whose shoes we’ve been in.

 The world—and the industry—may feel like they’re closing in these days.
 Promises of freedom sound a little hollow, especially coming from big-box custodians.
 But real freedom is possible.
 If you want to experience it for yourself, all you have to do is step outside the box.